opendilab/DI-engine-docs/source/04_best_practice/env_wrapper.rst

     )

-特别需要说明的是，列表里的 Env Wrapper 是按照顺序包裹在环境外的。如在上面这个例子中，环境先是包裹了一层 MaxAndSkipWrapper ，再包裹了一层 ScaledFloatFrameWrapper。同时 Env Wrapper 的作用是添加功能，但不改变原有的功能。
+In particular, the Env Wrappers in the list are wrapped outside the environment in order.
+In the example above, the Env Wrapper wraps a layer of MaxAndSkipWrapper and then a layer of ScaledFloatFrameWrapper, while the Env Wrapper serves to add functionality but does not change the original functionality.

 How to customise Env Wrapper （Example）